Understanding the Intricate Muscles of the Back:

 Serratus Posterior Superior and Inferior

 Located deep beneath the scapulae, the serratus posterior superior and serratus posterior inferior muscles play a crucial role in breathing.
-Basically, the serratus posterior superior muscles elevate the ribs during inhalation, while the serratus posterior inferior muscles depress the ribs during exhalation.
+The serratus posterior superior muscles elevate the ribs during inhalation, while the serratus posterior inferior muscles depress the ribs during exhalation.
 These muscles are often overlooked but are vital for proper respiratory function and maintaining optimal lung capacity.

 Interspinales and Intertransversarii